lakshyabatman/Ticket-booking-service/README.md

 - As a user, I can book ticket for a movie at a given time slot if available.
 - As a user, I can update booking timings if possible.
 - As a user, I can fetch user details via ticket id.
--  A a user, I can delete ticket if possible.
+- As a user, I can delete ticket if possible.
-- A a user, I can retrieve all tickets at a given time.
+- As a user, I can retrieve all tickets at a given time.

 ### Application side requirements